heymcgovern/heymcgovern.github.io/_portfolio/covid-19-comms.md

   - ✨ Fed into a series of blog posts about "the new normal," where we showcased sales and admin features.
 layout: portfolio-item
 ---
 Current RMS only serves events, AV, and production companies.
-COVID-19 hit our customer base hard, wiping months's worth of orders almost overnight.
+COVID-19 hit our customer base hard, wiping months' worth of orders almost overnight.

 I worked with marketing and leadership to create content for our COVID-19 response, including: